walnut07/kurumi-blog/blog/posts/intro_to_GraphQL.md

 One of the biggest problems with REST is that **it is not possible to get only the data that you need**.
 You have to request the entire resource, and the server will return the entire resource.
 That means you have to send multiple requests to the server to fetch all the data you need.
-Otherwise, if you don't send enough requests, you will end up with an incomplete data.
+Otherwise, if you don't send enough requests, you will end up with an incomplete data set.
 That means you have to send too many requests to the server to get the data you need.

-In GraphQL, you can overcome these issues by sending a query to the server to get exactly the data you need.
+In GraphQL, you can overcome these issues by sending a query to the server to get the exact data you need.

 ### No more versioning of endpoints
 In REST, when you want to add a new field to a resource, you have to create a new endpoint.